szewczukk/responder/README.md

 To test the app e2e please run `npm run e2e`

+## API documentation

+To see the api's swagger documentation, run the server with `npm run start` or `npm run dev` and visit `http://localhost:3000/docs`.

 ## Overview and the goal

 This is a REST API that uses `express.js` for simple questions and answers submissions.
 The data is stored in the file `questions.json`.
 Initially, just a first few API endpoints are implemented.
 The goal of this exercise is to create and test the rest of the endpoints.